ricardorodrigues-ca/zoom-recording-downloader/README.md

 4. Add environment variables.
 Open the **zoom-recording-downloader.py** file using your editor of choice and fill in the following variables to reflect your environment:

-- Specify the folder name where the recordings will be downloaded (default = downloads)
+- Specify the folder name where the recordings will be downloaded (default is 'downloads')

       DOWNLOAD_DIRECTORY = 'downloads'

-- Specify the name of the log file that will store the ID's of downloaded recordings (default = completed-downloads.log)
+- Specify the name of the log file that will store the ID's of downloaded recordings (default is 'completed-downloads.log')

       COMPLETED_MEETING_IDS_LOG = 'completed-downloads.log'